mbeddr/mps-platform-docs/src/doc/docs/mps_internal/platform_ui_inspector.md

     20. the opened left tool window
     21. the [document tabs](https://www.jetbrains.com/help/mps/editor-guided-tour.html#194d9944) that enable navigating between opened editors
     22. the editor window
-    23. This class hides the internal structure of a UI component which represent a set of opened editors
+    23. This class hides the internal structure of a UI component which represents a set of opened editors
     24. MPS version of an IntelliJ [document](https://plugins.jetbrains.com/docs/intellij/documents.html) editor
     25. the panel that contains the MPS editor
     26. the [editor component](https://www.jetbrains.com/help/mps/editor.html#editorcomponentsandeditorcomponentcells) itself